The Game (rapper): The Documentary (2003–2005)

 Not having dropped an album despite being signed onto Aftermath Entertainment and Interscope Records for a while, Game was still able to create hype around his image alone.
 He appeared in ads for Sean Combs's Sean John clothing company and had an endorsement deal with Boost Mobile, appearing in a commercial alongside Kanye West and Ludacris.
 Game also appeared heavily on the mixtape circuit and guest starred on mixtapes for DJ Green Lantern, The Diplomats, and G-Unit.
 The first single released with Game on it was "Certified Gangstas", which also featured Jim Jones and Cam'ron.
 Though the single wasn't considered to be mainstream, the buzz increased around the West Coast rapper.

 On September 28, 2004, Game released his first promo single, "Westside Story", from his major label debut album.
-He had originally chosen to title the album Nigga Wit' An Attitude Volume 1 (as heard in the lyrics to "Dreams"), but an injunction filed at the request of Eazy-E's widow prevented him from using N.W.A's name in the album title.
-Thus, the album was titled The Documentary, which featured Dr. Dre and 50 Cent as executive producers.
+He had originally chosen to title the album Nigga Wit' An Attitude Volume 1 (as heard in the lyrics to "Dreams"), changed the album title to The Documentary, which featured Dr. Dre and 50 Cent as executive producers.
 The album spawned the hit singles "How We Do" and "Hate It or Love It", the latter receiving two Grammy nominations.
 The album debuted at number one on the Billboard 200 and was the sixteenth best selling album of 2005 in the United States.
 It also debuted at number seven in the United Kingdom and sold over five million copies worldwide.
 In October 2004, he released Untold Story through Get Low Recordz, which sold over 82,000 copies within its first three months.
 The album featured artists like Sean T, Young Noble (of the Outlawz), and JT the Bigga Figga.
 Game also appeared on various mixtapes hosted by DJ's such as DJ Kayslay, DJ Whoo Kid, and DJ Clue.
 Game also released a second mixtape You Know What It Is Vol. 2 through his own record label and appeared on the video game NBA Live 2004 on a song produced by Fredwreck called "Can't Stop Me".